xiaolai/regular-investing-in-box/docs/en/README.md

 ![Figure06](../images/Figure06.png)

 On the same chart, I have market the three full market cycles that I have personally experienced with Bitcoin.
 The first started around June 8 of 2011 at a price of \$32, and ended on April 11, 2013, at a price of \$266; the second started at the end of the first and ended on December 19, 2013, at a price of \$1,280; the third started at the end of the second and ended on December 17, 2017, at a price of \$19,800.
-Actually, I have experienced more cycles thin this, since I entered the Bitcoin market two months before the June 2011 high of \$32, and I have continued and will continue to hold Bitcoin since the December 2017 historical high of \$19,800.
+Actually, I have experienced more cycles in this, since I entered the Bitcoin market two months before the June 2011 high of \$32, and I have continued and will continue to hold Bitcoin since the December 2017 historical high of \$19,800.

 The are several details in this chart that are worth looking at closely.
 For example, we can clearly see, as I mentioned earlier, that bear markets are much, much longer than bull markets.